President of Bangladesh: Military juntas and democratic presidencies (1975–1991)

-Restoration of Parliamentary system (1991—present)
+Restoration of Parliamentary system (1991—2026)

-It was reverted to democratic parliamentary system in 1991 when Khaleda Zia became the first female prime minister of Bangladesh through parliamentary election.

-The president is the head of state, a largely ceremonial post elected by the parliament.
-However, the president's powers have been substantially expanded during the tenure of a caretaker government, which is responsible for the conduct of elections and transfer of power.
+The presidential role was reverted to democratic parliamentary system in 1991 when Khaleda Zia became the first female prime minister of Bangladesh through parliamentary election.
+Although a largely ceremonial post elected by the parliament, the president's powers have been expanded during the tenure of a caretaker government, which is responsible for the conduct of elections and transfer of power.
 The officers of the caretaker government must be non-partisan and are given three months to complete their task.
 This transitional arrangement is an innovation that was pioneered by Bangladesh in its 1991 election and then institutionalised in 1996 through its 13th constitutional amendment.

 In the caretaker government, the president has the power to control over the Ministry of Defence, the authority to declare a state of emergency, and the power to dismiss the chief adviser and other members of the caretaker government.
 Once elections have been held and a new government and Parliament are in place, the president's powers and position revert to their largely ceremonial role.
 The chief adviser and other advisers to the caretaker government must be appointed within 15 days after the current Parliament expires.
+After Mirza Fakhrul Islam Alamgir’s win in the 2026 election, the presidency gained a modest expansion of executive authority.